On this page you'll learn the steps for developing an Adyen for Platforms integration and for taking your integration live.

 status of your balance platform.

-Adyen sends notifications to communicate events in your platform such as when a resource was created or a payout was triggered.
-You receive these notifications through webhooks.
+Adyen sends webhooks to communicate events in your platform such as when a resource was created or a payout was triggered.

 - Configure a webhook endpoint.